aishwaryak0106/STUDENT-MANAGEMENT-SYSTEM/README.md

 ## 👩‍💻 Developer
 **Aishwarya K**
-Oracle APEX & PL/SQL Developer
+💼 Oracle APEX & PL/SQL Developer  |  📧 aishwaryakavil@gmail.com  |  🌐 www.linkedin.com/in/aishwarya-k-661870249

+---

+⭐ *If you found this project helpful, please give it a star on GitHub!* ⭐

 ---